jannhama/react-rif/README.md

 ## Usage

-Usage is pretty straight forward.
-Just import the hook and call the hook function in your component.
+Usage is really easy.
+Just import the component and wrap your elements with R. You should provide a boolean value to tell R whether to render children or not.
-In the example below _mobile_ div is shown if hook says window size is below mobile limit.
-Otherwise we render _tablet_ div.

 ```ts
 import {R} from 'react-rif';